ibm-cloud-docs/discovery-data/test.md

     -   Other project types: Enter a test query to submit or leave the field empty and press Enter to submit an empty query.
 1. From the query result list, click the link to view the document.

     A representation of the original document is displayed.

+1. Click **Open advanced view** to see useful summary information, such as the number of occurrences of any enrichments that are detected in the document.

+    Only the Entities and Keywords enrichments are listed currently.

+1.  **Optional**: Select an enrichment to highlight every occurrence of the element within the document text.

-1. Do one of the following things to view the query result in JSON format.
+1. If you want to view the query result in JSON format, you can do one of the following things depending on your deployment type:

     ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**: